zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

 1. Add the Zowe Artifactory repository definition to the list of repositories in Gradle or Maven build systems.
 Use the code block that corresponds to your build system.
     * In a Gradle build system, add the following code to the `build.gradle` file into the `repositories` block.

-      **Note:** Ensure that zou are using valid Zowe Artifactory credentials.
+      **Note:** Ensure that you are using valid Zowe Artifactory credentials.

         ```
       maven {